SMB92/F4-SpawnEngine/README.md

 ## NEWS

+### Version 0.20.01.180917.RC14A the new Alpha candidate.

+[17/09/2018] Topping off the major updates in 0.19.01 with a number of fixes and future-proofings after a few flaws were realised while updating the plugin file, we are now (mostly) back to working on the front end in the CK.
+As such a new Alpha plugin has been released, and while there is still not a whole great dea lof content in there, it is a proud milestone.

 ### Major backend update, new features and more fixes in version 0.19.01.

 [15/09/2018] This update brings many of the planned/realised performance/quality of life improvements needed after the observations made over the last 2 public alpha demo versions, as well as some new major features, the effect of which will be realised over the course of development.
 More features are coming, but this should be the final major performance update aside from new menus which will be added next minor version.
 Please be advised the plugin update (when ready) will require a fresh save that is SOTC free, or weird stuff may happen.